Skip to main content

 Museums and galleries

-The Tasmania culture scene is as eclectic as its landscape, with museums and galleries that defy expectations and challenge conventions.
-Get your dose of wonderfully weird at Mona, a contemporary private art collection that is sure to spark conversation.
-Explore Tasmania’s rich history at Hobart’s TMAG or Launceston’s QVMAG, where palawa art and scientific objects are on show.
+The Tasmanian culture scene is as eclectic as its landscape, with museums and galleries that defy expectations and challenge conventions.
+Get your dose of wonderfully weird at Mona, a contemporary private art collection sure to spark conversation.
+Explore Tasmania’s rich history at Hobart’s TMAG or Launceston’s QVMAG, where Palawa art, historic objects and scientific pieces are on show.

 Convict heritage